bahaipedia/lambda-edge-file-redirect/README.md

 See also: repository lambda-edge-bahaimedia

 This function captures edge cases between how we route traffic (latency) and how we route file requests (geographically).
-We have servers and s3 buckets together in the same region so this function not be triggered that often.
+We have servers and s3 buckets together in the same region so this function should not be triggered that often.
 It could be invoked in the unlikely event that a user uploaded a file on the US server/s3 bucket and a user in a different region requested that file before lambda-bahaimedia-distribute had a chance to distribute it.
 It could also be invoked if a file uploaded (server determined) was directed to one region, while the file download (lambda determined) went to a different region.
 We assume if the file didn't